xdmushui/partner-center-sdk/develop/partner-center-analytics.md

 This scenario returns your analytics information in a collection of [Azure usage](#azure_usage) resources.

 ## <span id="Azure_Usage"></span><span id="azure_usage"></span><span id="AZURE_USAGE"></span>Azure usage resource

-Accessing Azure usage data is similar to the [subscription analytics](#subscription_analytics) scenario but using the Azure usage resource described here.

 Represents all of the analytical data for Azure usage.